Anthony Rizzo Player Props: Yankees vs. Athletics

-Anthony Rizzo -- with a slugging percentage of .375 in his past 10 games (including zero homers) -- will be in action for the New York Yankees versus the Oakland Athletics, with Paul Blackburn on the hill, on June 27 at 9:40 PM ET.
+Anthony Rizzo and his .462 on-base percentage over his past 10 games (104 points higher than his season-long percentage), will be in action for the New York Yankees versus the Oakland Athletics and JP Sears on June 28 at 9:40 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Rangers.
+In his last appearance, he went 1-for-2 with a double against the Athletics.

 Anthony Rizzo Game Info & Props vs. the Athletics